Takeout food gets a pretty bad rap, while cooking at home is held up as the ideal way for everyone to take control of their health.

 7. Use Caution With “Crispy” and “Creamy”

-Thankfully, most menus provide descriptions of their dishes, which can make it easier to avoid items that are obviously indulgent.
+Thankfully, most menus at fast-casual restaurants provide descriptions of their dishes, which can make it easier to avoid items that are obviously indulgent.
 Look for words like “crispy” and “creamy” and steer clear, or ask for clarification before you order.
-Dishes that are roasted, baked, steamed, grilled, seasoned with herbs and spices or topped with yogurt or tomato sauce are usually better options.
+Dishes that are roasted, baked, steamed, grilled, seasoned with herbs and spices, or topped with yogurt or tomato sauce are usually better options.

 8. Add Soup or Salad